-Inhalation exposure of airborne particulate matter (PM) could induce respiratory\cardiovascular diseases and lung cancer in population.
-Understanding the detailed particle deposition distribution in the human tracheobronchial tree is of great value for evaluating the inhalation health risk.
-An integrated human nasal-oral-tracheobronchial airway model was employed to study the particle deposition in human tracheobronchial regions.
-Empirical equations for predicting lung lobe risk contribution fractions were developed.
-The risk contribution of each lobe to non-carcinogenesis and carcinogenesis was predicted using prior experimental data at a bus stop.
-The regional inhalation health risk assessment was analyzed by evaluating the hazard quotient (HQ) and excess lifetime cancer risk (ELCR) of the selected non-carcinogenic and carcinogenic elements (Cr, Mn, Ni).
-Fine particles (10 nm–1 μm) comprise the highest risk contribution fractions in lung lobes, inducing higher potential health consequences in the lungs than the other size particles.
-Cr posed potential lung carcinogenic risks for people who commuted by public transport, with the ELCR in each lobe all exceeding the recommended limits.
-The chances of non-carcinogenic and carcinogenic risks of the right lung were 1.5 times that of the left lung.
-In lung lobes, the RLL posed the highest risk potential, followed by LLL, RUL, LUL, and RML.
-Inhalation exposure to Cr posed a much higher risk in the lung than exposure to Ni and Mn.
-On the other hand, Mn could potentially induce a higher chance to develop human upper airway diseases than the other two elements.
+Inhalation exposure to airborne particulate matter (PM) can induce respiratory/cardiovascular disease and lung cancer in humans.
+Determining the specific particle deposition distribution in the human tracheobronchial tree is crucial to evaluating the health risk.
+Thus, an integrated human nasal-oral-tracheobronchial airway model was employed to study the particle deposition, and empirical equations for calculating the lung lobe risk contribution fractions were developed.
+The risk contribution of each lobe to non-carcinogenesis and carcinogenesis was predicted using prior experimental data collected at a bus stop.
+The regional inhalation health risk was analyzed by evaluating the hazard quotient (HQ) and excess lifetime cancer risk (ELCR) of selected non-carcinogenic and carcinogenic elements (viz., Cr, Mn, and Ni).
+Fine particles (10 nm–1 µm) contributed the highest risk fractions for the lung lobes, inducing higher potential health consequences in the lungs than coarser particles.
+Cr posed carcinogenic lung risks to people who commuted by public transport, with the ELCR to every lobe exceeding the recommended limit.
+The non-carcinogenic and carcinogenic risks were 1.5 times greater for the right lung than for the left lung.
+Of the lung lobes, the RLL incurred the highest risk, followed by the LLL, RUL, LUL, and RML.
+Inhalation exposure to Cr posed a much higher risk to the lungs than exposure to Ni and Mn.
+However, compared to the other two elements, Mn potentially induced a higher chance of developing upper respiratory disease.